God Has Seen My Affliction

 None-the-less, Laban arrived in the camp accusing Jacob of theft.
 He also feigned displeasure at not being able to throw his daughters a going-away party.
 Incensed by Laban’s actions, Jacob responded by setting the record straight.

 Jacob knew Laban’s character!
-He worked for him 20 years.
+He worked for Laban for 20 years.
 Laban had coerced him into marrying both his daughters, Leah and then, Rachel, requiring seven years of service for each.
 After the 14-year obligatory service, Jacob worked for wages that Laban repeatedly renegotiated to serve his own greedy purposes.

 Jacob had not only put up with Laban’s antics, he had worked day and night to increase his father-in-law’s flocks.
 Jacob asserted it was God alone who blessed him with success in his endeavors and that had God not intervened on his behalf, Laban would have cheated him out of everything he had (v.
 42).